smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 This proposal should allow an app to create one or multiple widgets on the single (main) display.
 Each widget can be individually addressed by the app and the HMI can present widgets on the infotainment display.

 The below image shows SYNC3 home screen presenting two widgets with weather and VOIP features.
-The application itself (and the main screen) are currently not visible but still the driver can interact with the applications and control the app state and HMI e.g. by requesting weather forecast or by muting/unmuting the VOIP call.
+The application itself (and the main screen) are currently not visible, but still the driver can interact with the applications and control the app state and HMI e.g. by requesting weather forecast or by muting/unmuting the VOIP call.

 ![Example SYNC3 Home screen](../assets/proposals/NNNN-widgets/example-home.jpg)